soapdog/patchfox/docs/message_types/vote.md

 On the message above you can see that the author is doing a _Like_ (as specified by the `expression` field) towards a message specified by the `link` field.
 The value `1` means a positive outcome, a value `-1` means withdrawing your positive vote from the message.

-There is [more information about `vote` message](http://scuttlebot.io/docs/message-types/vote.html) available online.
+There is [more information about the `vote` message](http://scuttlebot.io/docs/message-types/vote.html) available online.